DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Methodology

-\subsubsection{Factorized Flow Prediction.}
+\subsubsection{Factorized Flow Prediction}

+We first flatten $\mathbf{e}$ along the attribute dimension, yielding a tensor $\in \mathbb{R}^{(L_r + L) \times (1 + 2 + 3)D}$, and then linearly project it to $\mathbf{z} \in \mathbb{R}^{(L_r + L) \times D}$.
+The resulting representation is processed by a neural network $f_\psi: \mathbb{R}^{(L_r + L) \times D} \to \mathbb{R}^{(L_r + L) \times (1 + 3)D}$ composed of Diffusion Transformer (DiT) blocks \cite{dit}, a long skip connection, and a final transformation layer (as shown in Figure \ref{fig:dit}).
+To achieve speaker adaptation, we form a global conditioning vector $\mathbf{c}_g \in \mathbb{R}^D$ by summing two $D$-dimensional embeddings: the speaker embedding, obtained by projecting $\mathbf{s}$ through a Multi-Layer Perceptron (MLP), and the timestep embedding $\mathbf{t}$, obtained by mapping the timestep through an MLP.
+This vector modulates the DiT features via adaptive layer normalization (AdaLN) \cite{dit}.
+After processing the DiT blocks via AdaLN, we apply a long skip connection by adding $\mathbf{z}$ to the final DiT output, followed by the final transformation layer comprising layer normalization, AdaLN-based modulation conditioned on $\mathbf{c}_g$, and a linear projection to dimension $(1+3)D$.
+We then discard the reference portion and permute the result to yield the final hidden representation $ \mathbf{h}_{p,a} \in \mathbb{R}^{(1+3) \times L \times D}$.

-Inspired by the Multi-head Attention mechanism \cite{transformer}, which enables the model to jointly attend to information from different representation subspaces, we propose a factorized flow prediction mechanism based on multi-head prediction.
+To effectively enable the model to jointly attend to information from different representation subspaces, we propose a factorized flow prediction mechanism based on multi-head prediction.
 In this design, FDFD simultaneously models multiple aspects of speech, specifically prosody and acoustic details.
 Formally, we define two parallel heads: the \textit{prosody head} $f_{\phi}(\cdot)$ and the \textit{acoustic head} $f_{\omega}(\cdot)$, which independently predict probability distributions corresponding to prosody and acoustic attributes.
-We begin by slicing the representation $\mathbf{h}_{p,a}$ obtained from Eq~\eqref{eq:h_pa} into two parts: the prosody representation $\mathbf{h}_p \in \mathbb{R}^{m \times L \times D}$ and the acoustic representation $\mathbf{h}_a \in \mathbb{R}^{k \times L \times D}$.
-Each component is processed by its respective head, $f_\phi(\cdot)$ and $f_\omega(\cdot)$, producing logits of the shapes $\mathbb{R}^{m \times L \times v}$ and $\mathbb{R}^{k \times L \times v}$, respectively.
-These logits correspond to the categorical distributions predicted over the discrete token vocabulary for each aspect.
-Finally, the two outputs are concatenated along the dimension of the quantizer, producing a unified tensor of shape $\mathbb{R}^{(m+k) \times L \times v}$.
-This tensor serves as the estimated posterior distribution over $\mathbf{x}_1$, as defined in Eq.~\eqref{eq:p1|t}.
+We first slice the representation $\mathbf{h}_{p,a}$ into two parts: \ding{182} the prosody representation $\mathbf{h}_p \in \mathbb{R}^{1 \times L \times D}$ and \ding{183} the acoustic representation $\mathbf{h}_a \in \mathbb{R}^{3 \times L \times D}$.
+Each part is processed by its respective head, $f_\phi(\cdot)$ and $f_\omega(\cdot)$, producing logits of the shapes $\mathbb{R}^{1 \times L \times v}$ and $\mathbb{R}^{3 \times L \times v}$, respectively.
+These logits correspond to the categorical distributions predicted over the discrete token vocabulary for each attribute.
+Finally, we concatenate the two outputs along the attribute dimension to obtain a tensor in $\mathbb{R}^{(1+3) \times L \times v}$ that serves as the estimated posterior distribution over $\mathbf{x}_1$.